Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 Platform Loader and Manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The platform loader and manager (PLM) is the software that runs on one of the dedicated processors in the Platform Management Controller (PMC) block of the Versal ACAP.
 It is responsible for boot and run time management, including platform management, error management, partial reconfiguration, and subsystem restart of the device.
 The PLM can reload images, and load partial PDIs and service interrupts.
-The PLM reads the programmable device image from the boot source and configures the components of the system including the NoC initialization, DDR memory initialization, programmable logic, and processing system, and then completes the device boot.
+The PLM reads the programmable device image from the boot source and configures the components of the system, including the NoC initialization, DDR memory initialization, programmable logic, and processing system, and then completes the device boot.

 U-Boot
 ~~~~~~

 U-Boot acts as a secondary boot loader.
 After the PLM handoff, U-Boot loads Linux onto the Arm A72 APU and configures the rest of the peripherals in the processing system based on the board configuration.
-U-Boot can fetch images from different memory sources like eMMC, SATA, TFTP, SD, and QSPI.
+U-Boot can fetch images from various memory sources like eMMC, SATA, TFTP, SD, and QSPI.
 U-Boot can be configured and built using the PetaLinux tool flow.

 Arm Trusted Firmware
 ~~~~~~~~~~~~~~~~~~~~

 The Arm Trusted Firmware (ATF) is a transparent bare-metal application layer executed in Exception Level 3 (EL3) on the APU.
 The ATF includes a Secure Monitor layer for switching between the secure and the non-secure world.
 The Secure Monitor calls and implementation of Trusted Board Boot Requirements (TBBR) makes the ATF layer a mandatory requirement to load Linux on the APU on Versal ACAP.
 The PLM loads the ATF to be executed by the APU, which keeps running in EL3 awaiting a service request.
-The PLM also loads U-Boot into DDR to be executed by the APU, which loads Linux OS in SMP mode on the APU.
-The ATF (`bl31.elf`) is built by default in PetaLinux and can be found in the PetaLinux Project images directory.
+The PLM also loads U-Boot into the DDR memory to be executed by the APU.
+The DDR memory loads the Linux OS in the SMP mode on the APU.
+The ATF (`bl31.elf`) is built, by default, in PetaLinux.
+You can find it in the PetaLinux project images directory.

 ================================================
 Generating Boot Image for Standalone Application
 ================================================

-The Vitis software platform does not support automatic boot image creation for Versal architecture.
-To generate a bootable image, use Bootgen, which is a command line utility which is part of the Vitis software platform package.
+The Vitis software platform does not support automatic boot image creation for Versal ACAP architecture.
+To generate a bootable image, use Bootgen, which is a command line utility and a part of the Vitis software platform package.
 The principle function of Bootgen is to integrate the various partitions of the bootable image.
 Bootgen uses a Bootgen Image Format (BIF) file as an input and generates a single file image in binary BIN or PDI format.
-It outputs a single file image which can be loaded into non-volatile memory (NVM) (QSPI or SD Card).
+It outputs a single file image which can be loaded into non-volatile memory (NVM) (QSPI or SD card).
 Use the following steps to generate a PDI/BIN file:

 1. Open the XSCT Console view in the Vitis IDE, if not already open, by clicking on **Window → Show View**.
 Type `xsct console` within the search bar of the Show View wizard.
 Click **Open** to open the console.